- 1 Geomancy Concepts

 Have your Hexes Stamped

 If you have any Hexes, you can show your Hex card to the Apparition and they will stamp it.
+By spending four mana for each unstamped circle - after your free stamp is applied - you can sunder your hex prematurely.

 - The character whose Territory has accrued the most Majesty in their Realm is named its Sovereign.